From PC to Cloud or HPC

 Concerns about ownership: Who owns the data you store online: you, or the company storing it?
 There is also a difference between data which is uploaded, and the data created in the cloud itself (providers could have stronger claims on the latter).
 Policies of cloud providers vary.
 NeCTAR never lays any claim on any of your data!

 Service charge is based upon usage, which may come at a significant cost with some cloud providers.
-However NeCTAR services are free to you as an Australian Researcher.

 You should now have a good idea about the difference between Cloud and HPC.